BioBoost/course_programming_from_base_to_ace/docs/introduction/03_starting_in_csharp/README.md

 }
 ```

-Most lines of code such as `Console.WriteLine("Hello World!");` are called `statements`.
-A statement is an action that is performed in code, often acting on some part of data or information.
-In the example above, the information is a piece of text, namely "Hello World!".
-This piece of text is called a **String** in programming languages and they are most often specified between two quotes `"Placing some text between quotes makes it a string"`.
+Most lines of code such as `Console.WriteLine("Hello World!");` are called **statements**.
+A statement is an action that is performed in code, often acting on some external piece of data or information.
+In the example above, the information is a text, namely "Hello World!".
+This piece of text is called a **string** in programming languages and they are enclosed between two quotes `"Placing some text between quotes makes it a string"`.

 A statement is typically **terminated** using a semicolon `;`.
 By placing this at the end of a statement, the compiler knows that the line of code has ended.

 The data `"Hello World!"` (in this case a piece of text) that is provided to the method `Console.WriteLine()` is called an **argument**.
-It is a piece of information that is passed to a method so it can be used inside the method - to be displayed, processed or handled in another way.
+It is a piece of information that is **passed** to a method so it can be used inside the method - to be displayed, processed or handled in another way.

 ### Namespace